timg021/UTR_public/MultisliceCppTest/PhaseRetrieval/ReadmeUTR.txt

 Parameter 28 contains the Euler angles of successive rotation (in this order) around the Z, Y' and Z" axes.
 These rotations are applied to the reconstructed 3D volume prior to the output.
-Note that in order to keep the result of this operation consistent with the conventions used in the pdb.exe, MsctKirkland.exe and the input part of the UTR.exe programs, the actual rotation angles have the values equal to those given in Parameter 28 multiplied by (-1).
+Note that in order to keep the result of this operation consistent with the conventions used in the pdb.exe, MsctKirkland.exe and the input part of the UTR.exe programs, the actual rotation angles will have the values equal to those given in Parameter 28 multiplied by (-1).
 This change in sign can be seen in the printout produced by UTR.exe during execution.
+In the case of X-ray imaging mode, the most popular operation here is a rotation of the reconstructed volume by some angle around Y' axis (which is usually the single rotation axis in X-ray CT scans).
+This allows the user to bring the reconstructed volume into a desired orientation, before reslicing it for output according to Parameters 30, 31 and 26.

+Parameter 29 allows the output 3D volume to be re-sliced in any one of the 6 possible orthogonal planes (actually, 3 possible orthogonal planes, but with possible switch of the order to the two axes in the planes).

+Parameter 30 allows the direction of any of the X, Y and/or Z axis to be changed for the output.

-Parameter 29 allows the user to define "thick" output slices that are obtained by optionally averaging or applying the Maximum Intensity Projection (MIP) to the reconstructed 3D volume along the z coordinate ("view" direction).
+Parameter 31 allows the user to define "thick" output slices that are obtained by optionally averaging or applying the Maximum Intensity Projection (MIP) to the reconstructed 3D volume along the z coordinate ("view" direction).
-The actual direction of the z coordinate used here may be affected by the 3D rotation specified in Parameter 28.
+The actual direction of the z coordinate used here may be affected by Parameters 28, 29 and 30.

-Parameter 30 specifies if the 3D sampling matrix is to be saved in a series of GRD files.
-The names of these files are created by modifying the output filenames specified in Parameter 32, by changing the file extensions to ".grd" and adding the capital letters "FM" before that file extension.
+Parameter 32 specifies if the 3D sampling matrix is to be saved in a series of GRD files.
+The names of these files are created by modifying the output filenames specified in Parameter 26, by changing the file extensions to ".grd" and adding the capital letters "FM" before that file extension.

-Parameter 31 can be equal to 0 or 1.
+Parameter 33 can be equal to 0 or 1.
 When this parameter is set to 0, the UTR reconstruction of the 3D potential or beta from defocused images is performed.
-When this parameter is set to 1, the previously calculated 3D potential is imported from files specified in Parameter 26.
-See the description of Parameter 24 for details.
+When this parameter is set to 1, the previously calculated 3D potential or beta distribution is imported from files specified in Parameter 26.
+See the description of Parameter 24 for details about the usage.

-Parameter 32 contains a fully specified pathname for the output of various auxiliary files.
+Parameter 34 contains a fully specified pathname for the output of various auxiliary files.
 The specified folder must already exist in an accessible location.

-Parameter 33 contains the desired number of worker threads to launch during the execution of UTR.exe.
-The recommend number is equal to the hyper-threading capacity of one's computer (often, this number is equal to the number of available CPU cores times 2), minus 1 (one thread may be reserved for the "main user thread" that leaves the computer responsive to user interactions during prolonged calculations).
-For example, if you run UTR.exe on a PC with an Intel Core i5 CPU with 6 cores, the recommended value of this parameter is 11.
+Parameter 35 contains the desired number of worker threads to launch during the execution of UTR.exe.
+The recommend number is equal to the hyper-threading capacity of one's computer (often, this number is equal to the number of available CPU cores times 2).
+Note that, starting from the 12th generation of Intel Core CPUs, not all CPU cores are capable of running two threads of calculations in parallel.
+For example, 12th generation Intel Core i9 12900k CPU has 16 cores, but only 8 of the cores ("performance cores") can run 2 threads in parallel, while the remaining 8 ("efficiency cores") can run only 1 thread at a time.
+Therefore, in such a case, the recommended number of worker thread in Parameter 19 is 24 (8 * 2 + 8).

 ============================================================================================
 ** Example of a text file with ".txt" extension whose name may appear in Parameter 3.